DecisionsDev/decision-engine-observer-sample/README.md

 Usage Instructions<a name="instruction"></a>
 ===================

-1. Import into decision center (or rule designer).
+1. Import into decision Center (or rule Designer).
-2. Update the deployment configuration to include your RES Server.
+2. Update the deployment configuration to include your Rule Execution Server (RES).
-3. Deploy to the RES server.
+3. Deploy to the RES.
-4. Log onto the RES server and navaigate to the ruleapp "MyTest" in the explorer tab.
+4. Log onto the RES instance and navigate to the ruleapp "MyTest" in the explorer tab.
 Open up ruleset "runRules".
 5. Retreive HTDS description file, select REST, format WADL, and Test.
 6. Click on "Execute Request"; you will see trace messages in the response printed by our observer.